Asmall History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Asmall research.
-Another 213 words (15 lines of text) covering the years 1923, 1648, 1662 and 1732 are included under the topic Early Asmall History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1923, 1648, 1662, 1662 and 1732 are included under the topic Early Asmall History in all our PDF Extended History products and printed products wherever possible.

 Asmall Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Asmall have been found, including Aspinal, Aspinall, Aspinwall, Aspinwal, Aspinshaw, Aschmell, Ashmell, Asmall, Espinall, Espinwall, Espinshaw and many more.

 Early Notables of the Asmall family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Asmall Notables in all our PDF Extended History products and printed products wherever possible.
+Another 28 words (2 lines of text) are included under the topic Early Asmall Notables in all our PDF Extended History products and printed products wherever possible.